DavidL1023/PlatformFighter/README.md

 # Platform Fighter
 Is a little game for me to get used to some object oriented programming in Python.
 It's my first serious/personal programming project.
+What I learned is that starting projects like this is hard, working on it once you're used to it is pretty fun, but then trying to finish it can be torture.
+For example, I wanted to add LAN functionality but there isn't much online about pygame and adding multiple clients, so it became torture and I just ended the project without it.
+Maybe I'll add AI functionality in the future?

 # Dependencies
 ### / [pygame](https://github.com/pygame/) /